mitradarojat-sr/expense_tracker/README.md

 ## 9. License

-This project is for educational purposes.
+This project is created by Mitra Surya Darojat, for educational purposes.